 Jeremy Lite practices throughout Arizona and in Indian Country with a primary focus on environmental law and litigation.
 His practice emphasizes the litigation of disputes involving claims of asbestos exposure and environmental contamination.
-He also advises clients on Arizona water rights, state and federal environmental laws, cultural resources, and Tribal law.
+He also advises clients on water rights, state and federal environmental laws, cultural resources, and Tribal law.

 - Defense of product manufacturers in asbestos lawsuits in state and federal courts.